CarlosChiarelli/Semantic_Segmentation/README.md

 By the end, will convert the original jpg and the raw labeled images in tensor format, creating files for each set (train, trainval and val) at research/deeplab/datasets/PQR/tfrecord.

 #### Train
+Run the "train-pqr.sh" at research/deeplab/.

+It will create the chekpoints at research/deeplab/datasets/PQR/exp/train_on_trainval_set/train/ that will be used as initial chekpoints in the next time you train your model.
+You can delete the files from that folder to start the training from research/deeplab/datasets/PQR/exp/train_on_trainval_set/init_models/ Segmentador or xception_65 chekpoints.

 #### Common error
 If you downloaded the repository, run everything in your own dataset, and then tried to copy and paste to other computer,